13 Critical Customer Support Challenges to Overcome (2023)

 11. Slow response or support times

-Customers want answers and they want them now – or better yet, ten minutes ago.
+Customers want answers, and they want them now – or better yet, ten minutes ago.
 A fast response makes your customers feel important.
 So what happens when support teams take too long to respond?
-They cut ties and stop doing business with you.

 If you have tickets or calls bouncing around from one department to another or chats piling up in your queue as you wait for answers, patience is bound to wear out in your customers and they’ll be inclined to find other solutions elsewhere.

-13. Providing omnichannel customer support
+12. Providing omnichannel customer support

-Omnichannel customer service is all about delivering a more cohesive, integrated customer experience, free of restrictions no matter how a customer reaches out to you.
+Omnichannel customer service is all about delivering a more cohesive, integrated customer experience, free of restrictions, no matter how a customer reaches out to you.
 It allows a seamless transition between channels and provides the same experience the whole way through.
-When done correctly, it enables customers to start their experience on one channel and seamlessly navigate over to another while receiving the same level of support – when done poorly, confusion ensues, frustrations boil, and customers drop off.
+When done correctly, it enables customers to start their experience on one channel and seamlessly navigate to another while receiving the same level of support – when done poorly, confusion ensues, frustrations boil, and customers drop off.

 Embed support inside your product or service to enable users to seek help while using it so they don’t have to disrupt their workflow and seek out customer support.
 Whatfix empowers an omnichannel customer experience through guided walkthroughs, self-help knowledge bases, and in-app training.
 Whatfix makes it easy to embed in-app self-help support by curating the content in your knowledge base and planting it inside your product to assist your users.